trunk-os/.github/profile/README.md

-Trunk is creating an operating system that runs in your closet and keeps your data there, and only there.
-We're starting by providing Cloud Storage and Compute, making it easy enough for anyone to run.
+Trunk is an operating system that runs on YOUR hardware, in YOUR home.
+Self-configuring cloud storage and compute that keeps your data exactly where it belongs—with you.
+No corporate servers.
+No AI surveillance.
+No compromises.

-There are a lot of novel features (package management, storage and network integration, easy installation)!
-Check out more about the project here: https://trunk-os.github.com

-Instructions for trying Trunk are [here](https://github.com/trunk-os/community/blob/main/install-instructions.md).
+And, because we want everyone to benefit from this, we're trying to make it as easy to use as possible for anyone.
+Two clicks to run a nginx, securely, exposed to the world on your home network.

+It's not quite ready yet -- but you can try it now.
+Installation instructions are [here](https://github.com/trunk-os/community/blob/main/install-instructions.md).
 Please report issues to the [community repository](https://github.com/trunk-os/community/issues).

-Issues in other repositories may be ignored or closed indiscriminantly.
-The community funnel allows me to create tickets where they belong in the projects they belong in, while still addressing your issues.
+We need your help to keep building.

+Goal: $2,500 to cover December development costs and rent.
+Right now, we're at a critical moment.
+Continued development depends on support from people who understand what's at stake.

+-   Can you chip in $20-$200 today?
+It helps us survive this month and keep coding.
+-   Even better: $10/month means we can plan ahead and accelerate development.

+<https://www.patreon.com/c/TrunkOS>

 More coming here!
-Be sure to [Follow Us on Bluesky](https://bsky.app/profile/trunk-os.bsky.social).
+Be sure to [Follow Us on Bluesky](https://bsky.app/profile/trunk-os.bsky.social) for updates.

-**I COULD USE YOUR FINANCIAL SUPPORT.** If you like what you see here, throw me $20 if you can afford it.

-<https://www.patreon.com/c/TrunkOS>